 - What extras are included?
 Look for hearing aids; health aids; eye therapy; optical coverage; detail coverage; chiropractic; natural therapies; home nursing; and physiotherapy among other extras.

 - What are the annual limits?
-This refers to the amount you can claim per calendar year for a particular Extras service.
+This refers to the number of times you can claim an extra or the amount you can claim.
+Annual limits reset each year.

 - What is the percentage back?
-This is the amount you get back on Extras treatments.
-The percentage you get back generally ranges from 60 to 75 percent, depending on the health fund.
+Percentage back is the amount you get back on the extra medical treatment received.
+The percentage back generally ranges from 60 to 75 percent back up to annual limits.

-People between the ages of 55 and 74 in Australia make the most use of Extras cover.
+People between the ages of 55 and 74 in Australia make the most use of extra healthcare coverage.

-Your cover needs will depend upon your health status and what you plan to do now that your kids have left home.
+Your coverage needs will depend upon your health status and what you plan to do now that your kids have left home.
 For example, you may want to consider:

 - Travel insurance in case you decide to spend your retirement seeing the world.
 Travel insurance is sold separately from standard health insurance.
 Frequent traveler policies are available that can cover multiple trips over 12 months, or you can buy individual policies for each trip you take.